cybertraining-dsc/fa20-523-314/project/project.md

 ## 8. Acknowledments

-The author would like to express special thanks to Dr. Geoffrey Fox, Dr. Gregor Von Laszewski and all the associate instructors of Big Data Applications course(FA20-BL-ENGR-E534-11530) offered by Indiana University, Bloomington for the guidance and support throughout the project.
+The author would like to express special thanks to Dr. Geoffrey Fox, Dr. Gregor Von Laszewski and all the associate instructors of Big Data Applications course (FA20-BL-ENGR-E534-11530) offered by Indiana University, Bloomington for their continuous guidance and support throughout the project.

 ## 8. References